 Let’s look at what polyester is like when wearing it and more specifically—how polyester fits.

 Polyester is lightweight and has a slightly silkier feel to it than cotton does.
 It’s also perfect for sports.
 Apparel made from polyester traps the sweat against the skin.
 This means that polyester shirts may feel slightly clammy in warm weather, but warm in cooler weather.

+Polyester shirts are usually light and thin and they may cling to skin a little.
 For those with extremely sensitive skin, polyester may cause a small irritation, but it isn’t as common when polyester is blended with other fabrics.

 For some time, printing on polyester was quite a challenge.
 But thanks to special dyes and advanced printing technologies, achieving high-quality prints on polyester fabrics is no longer a worry.
 Printed colors are vibrant and unlikely to fade with time.

 However, since printing on polyester garments is more difficult than on cotton or fabric blends, polyester products are usually more expensive.

 Popular 100% polyester products available on Printful:

 Polyester is very durable, more so than cotton and most blended fabrics.
 It’s also difficult to stain permanently because polyester is less absorbent than most fabrics.

 Polyester fabrics are also known for their resistance to wrinkling, shrinking and fading when properly taken care of.
 That said, it’s recommended to machine wash polyester garments in warm water with all-purpose detergent, then follow up with tumble-dry at a low-temperature setting.

 Most Printful products have detailed care instruction on the product pages.